Apollo013/AngularJS_Charts/README.md

 # AngularJS_Charts

+---
+### Description
 This app demonstrates how to create area, line, bar &amp; pie charts using Chartjs, FlotCharts, Morris Charts EasyPie Charts &amp; Sparkline.
 It also demonstartes Asynchronous Module Loading with RequireJS and Lazy Loading Controllers in AngularJS.
 Hosted On Azure.

 ---

-A Web Application project (no solution file) built with VS 2015 Community
+A Web Application project (no solution file) developed with Visual Studio 2015 Community

 ---